 Never, EVER send a sponsorship prospectus.
 These people aren’t buying shares in an IPO, they’re considering a marketing opportunity that they will need to leverage into a result.
 You need to write a proposal template, with a proper story arc, and then you need to customise it for every potential sponsor to make it about how your property meets their needs and is relevant to their target markets.
 An uncustomised prospectus doesn’t achieve any of that, and is a huge red flag to potential sponsors.
 And don’t think for a second that “customising” them by doing a search-and-replace to insert their company names all over the document will get you any further, because it won’t.

 And sponsorship levels – silver gets you this and gold gets you a few more of the same boring, commodity benefits?
 Sponsors hate them.
 Another huge red flag.
 What’s a commodity benefit?
 Logos on things, tickets to things, some kind of hospitality, an official designation, a few sponsor mentions in your social, and possibly some kind of booth.

-At this point, I could list several dozen blogs that are must-reads, but it’s easier if you just have a look at a couple of best-of blog roundups:
+At this point, I could list several dozen blogs that are must-reads, but it’s easier if you just have a look at a couple of best-of resource roundups:

 Honestly, though, you might be best off getting a copy of The Sponsorship Seeker’s Toolkit 4th Edition, which outlines the whole process of offer and proposal development, including a proper sponsorship proposal template.
 I’ve also got a self-paced, online sponsorship training course, covering the whole sales process, with lots of inclusions.
 Interested?
 Check out Getting to “Yes”.